 The little house with its striped awnings and colorful façade had always been a favorite of Ronnie and Sandy's, so when a friend put it up for sale, they bit.
 Ronnie planned to “surgically disassemble” the house and then rebuild it to code from the ground up.
-The Roberts called up nephew and architect Andrew Dooley, who lives in Mobile, and the planning began.
+The Roberts called up nephew and designer, Andrew Dooley, who lives in Mobile, and the planning began.
 The most ambitious part of the project would be to dismantle the piecemeal additions on the back of the house and replace them with an enormous great room that contained a living/dining/kitchen combo and opened out to the pool.

 Ronnie Robert (pronounced in Louisiana fashion, Ro-bear) came by his love of historic architecture in the French Quarter of New Orleans.
 His father established Robert Refrigeration Service in 1952, located at 811 Ursulines Street.